chriszs/zubak-skees.dev/src/content/examples/stat-app.md

 tags:
     - apps
 description: >-
-    Built a mobile app for iOS and Android to showcase their stories and better engage mobile readers.
+    Built a mobile app for iOS and Android to showcase STAT's stories and better engage mobile readers.
 The app lets readers follow their favorite topics and reporters, save stories for later reading and login with their STAT+ account.
 img: ./img/statapp.png